 North of Taipei towards the coast is Yangmingshan National Park, a dreamy expanse known for its spring time cherry blossoms while offering spectacular hiking trails without being too far from civilization – a big benefit for those who are a bit timid when it comes to exploration of the coasts and forests of rural foreign lands.
 But don’t let the relative closeness to Taipei make you think less of Yangmingshan as being a true eco destination.
 All you need to do is venture into Qingtiangang trail and it’s many sub-trails that lead to natural attractions such as Juansi Waterfall and Mount Ding.
 Yangmingshan is also home to Lengshuikeng hot springs, or Milk Lake, which invites hikers into its 40°C embrace where they can rest their trail weary muscles and joints.
 Given that Yangmingshan National Park is relatively close proximity to Taipei you will have an even easier time finding a local guide to help you navigate the large eco park’s many trails, peaks, and natural attractions.

-Stay tuned as Loci Amica prepares to launch the local tour guide app across the world.
-Until then, keep checking back on our blog as we continue to update members with tips to experiencing Taiwan like a local.
+keep checking back on our blog as we continue to update members with tips to experiencing Taiwan like a local.